mikrono/tModLoaderWiki_kr_ko/Developing-with-Rider.md

 The first class shown is correct.
 Simply press tab to insert the edits.
 If tab doesn't work, you can try ALT + ENTER

 ## Setting up mod compilation, debugging and eac
-To setup mod compilation, navigate to the Configuration dropdown, likely displaying 'Not configured' Drop it down and click 'Edit configurations'
+To setup mod compilation, navigate to the Configuration dropdown, likely displaying 'Not configured' Drop it down and click 'Edit configurations'.
+If you wish to skip these steps you can alternatively download the premade run configuration [here (zip file)](https://cdn.discordapp.com/attachments/426125688148328469/444630048125747200/runConfigurations.zip).
+If you do, unzip it.
+You need to move the 'runConfigurations' folder to `Path/To/Project/.idea/.idea.MyModName/.idea/` Once done, follow the below steps (or simply open the configuration) and change the paths to match yours.

 ![](https://i.imgur.com/76EHBrN.png)

 A new window pops up.
 Click the green plus sign and make a new '.NET Executable'.
 Name it 'tML compile' and make sure to uncheck 'Single instance only'

 ![](https://i.imgur.com/fopcCfX.png)

 In the 'Exe path', put the path to your Terraria.exe